timcheadle/timcheadle.com/source/about.html.markdown

 inspire.
 I joined as CTO in 2013 and love working with my team and our partner artists to build a product that our customers love.

-In 2011 I founded a web engineering consultancy called [Rational Means](http://rationalmeans.com), where I help companies use technology to grow and improve their business.
-In practice, this means building primarily Ruby on Rails apps, front end development, product management, and UI/UX design.
+In 2011 I founded a web engineering business called [Rational Means](http://rationalmeans.com), where I help companies use technology to grow and improve their business.
+After working as CTO at [Umba](http://umba.com), I learned how difficult it is to run a small ecommerce business, and I'm convinved that much of the pain is unnecessary.
+I'm working to change this by launching better tools for those amazing business operators.

+As far as technology goes, I do primarily Ruby on Rails app development, front end development, product management, and UI/UX design.

 I love helping other engineers and designers build sustainable,